Stationary coupled KdV systems and their St\"ackel representations: Stationary cKdV systems

 \subsection{Stäckel foliations of $\mathcal{M}_{n}$}

-The stationary manifold $\mathcal{M}_{n}$ can also be foliated in a natural way that leads to Stäckel representations of a given cKdV stationary system on particular leaves of this foliation.
-We will therefore call this foliation (see it's definition below) of $\mathcal{M}_{n}$ the \emph{Stäckel foliation}.
+The stationary manifold $\mathcal{M}_{n}$ can also be foliated in a way that allows for representing a given cKdV stationary system as a Stäckel system defined on leaves of this foliation.
+We will therefore call this foliation (see its definition below) of $\mathcal{M}_{n}$ the \emph{Stäckel foliation}.
 In fact, we will construct $N+1$ different Stäckel foliations of $\mathcal{M}_{n}$, one for each choice of $m\in\left\{ 0,\ldots,N\right\} $.

 We start by observing that the $(n+1)$-th stationary flow \eqref{r1} of the cKdV hierarchy can be written as

 Note that this equation contains not only the stationary flow $K_{n+1}=0$ but also the first $n$ equations of the infinite recursion (\ref{c5}) on $P_{k}$.
 The stationary condition \eqref{s1} can be integrated once to the form: